General Frequently Asked Questions About Social Security Disability

-A disability hearing is a private proceeding that is commonly held in a small conference room.
+If your case is denied at the initial application and on the reconsideration appeal, the next appeal is to request a hearing with an Administrative Law Judge (ALJ).
+A disability hearing is a confidential proceeding that is commonly held in a small conference room or by video-teleconference and sometimes by telephone.
 During a hearing, you will be asked about your work experience, education, training, limitations, symptoms, and daily activities.
 The ALJ may ask medical and vocational experts to participate as witnesses at your hearing.

 There have historically been long wait times from the date that a hearing is requested to the date of the hearing.
 The length of the wait varies by hearing location, and at any location the wait time can lengthen and shorten.
-But generally, you can expect to wait from 12 to 20 months for a hearing, after you have requested it.
+Wait times are currently short, by historical standards, from 6 to 10 months after you have requested it.

 You must start the process over from the beginning if you do not file your appeal within 65 days from the date of your denial letter, unless you have “good cause” for filing it late (a very compelling reason you weren’t able to file on time).